InstantQuick/AzureFunctionsForSharePoint/APIDocs/articles/AppLaunch.md

 # Understanding the AppLaunch Function
 AppLaunch acts as the startup controller for a SharePoint add-in.
-It requires the addin to demand full control permissions and allow app only identity.
+It requires the add-in to demand full control permissions and allow app only identity.
 A typical [SharePoint addin app manifest](SPAppManifest.md) resembles the following:

 ![Sample Manifest](../images/AppLaunchManifest.png)